bruno222/twilio-plugin-chat-realtime-translation/README.md

 - It is the service this Plugin is using for Translations.

-- Max. translated characters/month: 500,000 characters
+- Max. translated characters/month for free: 500,000 characters

 - [Sign up here](https://www.deepl.com/pro-checkout/details?productId=1200&yearly=false&trial=false)